 I’m a bioarchaeologist and human osteologist, which means that I study human skeletal remains from archaeological sites to answer questions about what people’s lives were like in the past.
-I received my PhD in Anthropology from the University of Michigan in 2016, and I’m spending the 2016-2017 academic year as a visiting scholar at the University of Pittsburgh Center for Comparative Archaeology.
+I received my PhD in Anthropology from the University of Michigan in 2016, and I spent the 2016-2017 academic year as a visiting scholar at the University of Pittsburgh Center for Comparative Archaeology.
+Currently I am a Marie Skłodowska-Curie European Fellow at the McDonald Institute for Archaeological Research at the University of Cambridge.
+I am also a postdoctoral by-fellow at Churchill College.

 Human bones encode a wealth of information about prehistoric individuals and communities.
 They contain tell-tale signatures that allow us to reconstruct patterns of diet, disease, nutritional stress, and mobility.
 Comparing skeletal estimations of age and sex to mortuary treatment also tells us about how social identities were conceived and performed, and an archaeological perspective allows us to examine how these dynamics changed over time.